Content Marketing for SaaS: The 9-Step Guide

 To get your content to rank higher, you need to find the keywords your target audience is searching for.
 While some companies start with topics and then search for keywords, some follow the other way around.

-Whichever route you choose, make sure you subscribe to keyword research tools like Ahrefs.
-You can even supplement with a free tool like Google’s Keyword Planner.
+Whichever route you choose, subscribe to keyword research tools like Ahrefs.
+You can even supplement it with a free tool like Google’s Keyword Planner.

-Let’s take the example of a project management tool to understand how to go forward with the research.
+Let’s take the example of a project management tool to understand how to proceed with the research.

 Type in the term “project management” in your tool.

-You can even add modifiers/filters to find keywords for different buyer stages.
-These could include guide, tutorial, how, why, what, examples, tools, etc.
+You can add modifiers/filters to find keywords for different buyer stages.
+These could include a guide, tutorial, how, why, what, examples, tools, etc.

 Here are some best practices you can follow while conducting keyword research:

-- If you are just starting, prioritize creating content around less difficult keywords as you can realistically rank for them.
+- If you are just starting, prioritize content creation around less difficult keywords, as you can realistically rank for them.

 - Make sure you use the keyword in the blog title and URL.
 Also, keep your URLs short and simple so that Google can understand what your content is about.